2 Park Street Sydney

 Seamus has worked for clients on matters involving commercial and residential construction, projects and infrastructure.
 He has expertise in working with listed and unlisted property trusts and associated regulatory compliance.

-Seamus is recognised as a leader in his field and is named as a Leading Property & Real Estate Lawyer – Melbourne in the 2016 Doyle's Guide.
+Seamus is recognised as a leader in his field and was named as a leading property and real estate lawyer – Melbourne in the 2016 Doyle's Guide.

 - Vanessa Kemp

 Vanessa Kemp is a partner in the insurance team with extensive experience in litigation and dispute resolution.